wp-plugins/flyzoo/readme.txt

 2. Click on MENU > "Log in or Sign up"
 3. Enter the e-mail and password you used to join Flyzoo

+The main button will turn from "Leave a message" to "We are online".

 = How do I embed a chat room into a page? =

 Log into the Dashboard, click on CHATS, locate your chatroom and click